The healthcare industry is the largest employer in the United States.

-The current COVID-19 global outbreak is a great example of this.
-With Paubox Marketing, healthcare providers can let their patients know about updates to their practice during shelter in place mandates, as well as inform them about the latest recommended precautions from the CDC.
+The COVID-19 global outbreak was a great example of this.
+With Paubox Marketing, healthcare providers let their patients know about updates to their practice during shelter in place mandates, as well as informed them about the latest recommended precautions from the CDC.

 They can also send specific emails to patients who are at higher risk of serious complications or death from the virus because of their age or health condition.

-Paubox Marketing has a multitude of uses outside of our current health crisis, however.
-Healthcare providers can use the tool to automatically send appointment reminders, pre-op instructions (such as fasting before a procedure), and follow up emails, to name just a few.
+Paubox Marketing has a multitude of uses outside of the pandemic, however.
+Healthcare providers can use the tool to automatically send appointment reminders, pre-op instructions (such as fasting before a procedure), test results, and follow up emails, to name just a few.